godzilla-reject/fobb/100 Utilities/110 Reference Notes/112 Pads/Notepad.md

 				- Nekon
 				- Levia
 			- Fighting Styles
-				- Hit-and-Run
+				- Hit-and-Runner
 					- Requires Speed Focus.
 					- Melee Style.
-					- The user frequently inflicts damage by way of single potent attacks followed by using their high speed to run away
+					- The user frequently inflicts damage by way of single potent attacks followed by using their high speed to keep distance between themselves and their prey.
+Behemoths with this Behavior deal an extra die of damage on any *Strike* action that follows a *Move* action, but they also deal one less die of damage on any *Strike* action that **does not** follow a *Move* action.
 				- Haymaker
+					- Melee Style.
+					- The user relies on single, slow-but-devastating attacks to demolish their foes.
+Behemoths with this Behavior deal two extra dice of damage on their *Strike* actions, but can only take **
 				-
 				- Melee Fighter
 				- Ranged Fighter